andrewMacmurray/clj-http-server/README.md

 - `Handlers`
 - `Middleware`

 The `Request` and `Response` are clojure maps representing data about the request and response.
 Handlers are functions that take a Request map and return a Response map.
-And Middleware are functions that take a handler and return a new handler decorated with extra functionality (such as a modified request and response, or functionality to return a different response given a particular request)
+And Middleware are functions that take a handler and return a new handler decorated with extra functionality (such as a modified request and response, or functionality to return a different response given a particular request).